compoze/compoze.github.io/README.md

 1. A Github repository
 2. A golden source code template
 3. CI/CD pipeline
-4. Required AWS Infrastructure to host, manage, and support your application
+4. AWS Infrastructure to host, manage, and support your application

 When a new service is created, Compoze will perform the following steps:

 1. Create a new repository in your specified Github Organization
 2. Inject your new repository with a golden template.
-These templates can either be:
+These templates can either be a:
-   1. Compoze managed tempalte
+   1. Compoze managed template
    2. Your own custom template
-3. Update your template with supported values
+3. Update your template with supported values.
+These values include:
     1. App name
     2. Region
     3. AWS Account Id
     4. Compoze Product Name
-4. Inject environment variable files (for each of your configured environments) with:
+4. Inject environment variable files (for each of your configured environments) with values like:
-    1. ECR Repository URL
-    2. ECS Service ARN
-    3. ECS Service Name
-    4. ECS Cluster ARN
-    5. ECS Cluster Name
-    6. ECS Task Defintion Arn
-    7. ECS Task Defintion Name
-    8. Base DNS Name
+    1. Base DNS Name
-    9. Environment Name
+    2. Environment Name
+    3. Infrastructure resources such as ECR repository, ECS Cluster details, etc
 5. Deploy the necessary AWS Infrastructure for you service
-6. Configure Github Actions pipeline.
-Compoze requires the following commands be exposed from your package.json.
-Note that currently, Compoze supported version of Node requires pnpm
-    1. pnpm install
-    2. pnpm build
-        1. This command should build the application bundle
-    3. pnpm test
-        1. This command should execute unit tests, and any other self contained tests
-    4. pnpm deploy
-        1. This command should build the application bundle, build a docker container, publish to the ECR container, update the ecs service to force a new task definition, wait for secs service to become stable
+6. Configure Github Actions pipeline
 7. Execute your Github Actions pipeline

 ## Getting Started